Telegraph-Journal

-The Telegraph-Journal is a daily newspaper published in Saint John, New Brunswick, Canada.
+The Telegraph-Journal is a daily newspaper published in Saint John, New Brunswick, Canada, owned by Postmedia Network.
 It serves as both a provincial daily and as a local newspaper for Saint John.
-The newspaper is published by Brunswick News.
-The Telegraph-Journal is the only New Brunswick-based English-language newspaper to be distributed province-wide, and has the highest readership in the province at a weekly circulation of 233,549 and a daily readership of about 100,000.
+First published in 1862, The Telegraph-Journal is the only New Brunswick-based English-language newspaper to be distributed province-wide, and has the highest readership in the province at a weekly circulation of 233,549 and a daily readership of about 100,000.

-Brunswick News also publishes a series of editions of regional news, including editions in Fredericton and Moncton under the titles Daily Gleaner and Times & Transcript, respectively.
-Corporate management is based in Saint John.

 In May 2022 the Monday print edition was discontinued, and in March 2023 the print edition was reduced to three days a week.
 Daily news coverage continues online.

 History

-The paper has been published out of Saint John since 1862.
+The paper has been published out of Saint John since 1862, when it was started as The Morning Telegraph.
+The paper merged with several other New Brunswick papers in the following decades: the Morning Journal in 1869, The Sun in 1910, and The Daily Journal in 1923, which is when it first adopted the name Telegraph-Journal.
 Capitalist Kenneth Colin (K.C.)
 Irving, without formal announcement bought New Brunswick Publishing and the Telegraph-Journal, as well as a local Saint John radio station CHSJ in 1944.
 Eventually word got out that Irving had bought the paper as he began purchasing others in the province.

+In 1998, the Irving family created Brunswick News to merge their various media holdings, including the Telegraph-Journal.
+In 2001, the Telegraph-Journal merged with the Saint John Times Globe, which had already been under the same ownership for many years.
+The Times Globe was replaced with a locally-focused edition of the paper titled the Saint John Telegraph-Journal.
+In 2022, Toronto-based Postmedia acquired Brunswick News for $7.5 million cash and $8.6 million in variable voting shares.